-If students do not return following a leave of absence (not to exceed 180 calendar days) on the date indicated in the written request, refunds will be made within 30 days from the end of the leave of absence.
+If students do not return following a leave of absence (not to exceed 180 days) on the date indicated on the approved written request, refunds will be made within 30 days from the date the student was scheduled to have returned.
+For purposes of determining a refund, the last date of attendance is used when a student fails to return from an approved leave of absence.

-In case of prolonged illness or accident, death in the family, or other circumstances that make it impractical to complete the program, the school will make a settlement that is reasonable and fair to both parties.
+In cases of prolonged illness or accident, death in the family, or other circumstances that make it impractical to complete the program, the school will make a settlement that is reasonable and fair to both parties.